 Hopgood’s work uses recycling and found materials to subvert the logic of the luxury industry, as seen in his repurposed, gold-plated staghorn sculptures like Golden Horn (2012) which are displayed in glass cabinets that recall luxury in department stores.
 A significant example of his neon works is Love Yourself, created in 2013.

 He had notable solo exhibitions at the Groucho Club in London in 2003 and 2009, and at the Minnie Weisz studio in 2011.
 His group exhibitions include Daneyal Mahmood Gallery in New York in 2009, Lazarides Gallery in London in 2009 and OXO Tower, London in 2013.
 In the same year, Hopgood's work was featured in the exhibition and auction Platform Six at The South Bank showcasing London-based LGBT artists.
+In 2022, Hopgood also exhibited his works in the UTA Artist Space Los Angeles.

 He currently lives and works in Los Angeles.